axiomcura/parrallel-arrays-erikserrano/README.md

 ## v0.1 Update

-Wea are happy to announce our first release of `plot_gtex`!
+We are happy to announce our first release of `plot_gtex`!
 Features added in this program are:

 - Fully supported CLI
 - Plots all read counts across all tissues when specifying a gene of interest